 - For 3 cup of rice or less do not use more than 6-8 cloves.
 Cloves tend to numb your mouth if you add too much to this dish.

-Other popular spices used in Pilau but not included in this recipe are ginger and turmeric powder.
+Other popular spices used in East African pilau but not included in this recipe are ginger and turmeric powder.

-I enjoy my Pilau with a side of Kenyan salsa, Kachumbari (let me know if you want a recipe for that), and some ginger beer.
-In light of my earlier disclaimer/ rant, please share with me, do you cook with bullion cubes?
-What do you think about bullion cubes in general?
+I enjoy my Chicken Pilau with a side of Kenyan salsa, Kachumbari (let me know if you want a recipe for that), and some ginger beer.

 - 3 cups of long grain basmati rice